ISLAND DWARF CAR CLUB

 5. No fenders allowed.

-6. Doors and windows must remain stock, in appearance.
+6. Doors and windows must remain stock in appearance.
 Right and left doors must be operational.
 The left door may be shortened a maximum of 8” from the bottom of the frame rail.
-The right door may be shortened to the top of the driveline tunnel.7.
-Each car will have a grille shell or simulated open radiator, matching the body style.
+The right door may be shortened to the top of the driveline tunnel.
+Drivers must be able to enter and exit the Race car through both doors.

 10. At the beginning of each race, the car must have all body parts intact.